briatte/dsr/README.md

 ## 11. Classification

-Dimensionality reduction, principal components, clustering and partitioning, using `{factoextra}` and related packages for visualising the results.
+Dimensionality reduction, principal components, clustering and partitioning, using `{factoextra}` and related packages to visualise the results.

 <!-- `>` __[Slides][s11]__   -->
 <!-- `>` __[Readings][r11]__   -->